Canon 7D vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 7D and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The 7D was replaced by the Canon 7D Mark II, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 7D better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.